Guide to Defensible Space: Property Owners

 Zone 1

-- Zone 1 extends 35 feet outwards from the house or building.
-This area must be maintained on a regular basis by thinning and pruning trees and plants, controlling weeds and maintaining irrigation systems.
+Zone 1 extends 5 to 30 feet outward from a home or building or to the property line, whichever is closer.
+This area should be maintained on a regular basis by trimming and thinning plants, controlling weeds, and maintaining irrigation systems.

 Zone 2